Concurrent Object Regression: Nonparametric concurrent object regression

-The local regression concept from the Euclidean case can be readily generalized to the case of an $\Omega$-valued stochastic process $Y(t): t \in \T$, where $\Omega$ denotes a separable metric space.
-To study \eqref{eq:CORE}, we first define an intermediate function $\tilde{l}_\oplus(x_0,t_0)$ at the chosen points $(x_0,t_0)$, retaining the same weights and replacing the Euclidean metric $d_E$ by $d$ as in \eqref{eq:SPCL:EST5b},
+This locally weighted Fr\'echet mean in \eqref{eq:SPCL:EST5b} can be readily generalized to the case of an $\Omega$-valued stochastic process $Y(t): t \in \T$, where $\Omega$ denotes a separable metric space, by retaining the same weights and replacing the Euclidean metric $d_E$ by $d$.
+This leads to the intermediate populaton-level quantity, as is given below by model \eqref{eq:NPM:MODEL}.